MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/install-and-configure-workflow-for-sharepoint-server.md

 1. Run the Workflow Manager Configuration Wizard and choose the "Join an Existing Workflow Manager Farm" to rejoin the previous farm with the databases you noted in the previous steps.

    > [!NOTE]
-   > When upgrading, there is typically no need to delete the existing Workflow Service Application Proxy and re-register using the Register-SPWorkflowService cmdlet.
-If you encounter the invalidity of the Certificate Generation Key for SharePoint Workflow Manager and Service Bus, you may reset it, see [Reset Certificate Generation Key](/SharePoint/governance/reset-certificate-generation-key-sharepoint-workflow-manager).
+   > When upgrading, there is typically no need to delete the existing Workflow Service Application Proxy and reconnect using the Register-SPWorkflowService cmdlet.
+If you encounter the invalidity of the Certificate Generation Key for SharePoint Workflow Manager and Service Bus, you may need to reset it, see [Reset Certificate Generation Key](/SharePoint/governance/reset-certificate-generation-key-sharepoint-workflow-manager).
 1. Rerun the Workflow Manager Configuration Wizard, select **Upgrade Workflow Manager Farm**, and confirm subsequent steps until the end.
    > [!NOTE]
    > This step should be run on all servers in the SharePoint Workflow Manager farm.
    > The "Upgrade Workflow Manager Farm" option is always presented in the Workflow Manager Configuration Wizard, whether an upgrade is required or not.
 There's no harm in running it multiple times.
-1. Install SharePoint Workflow Management Client on each server in the SharePoint Server farm after uninstalling any previous versions.
+1. Install the SharePoint Workflow Manager **Client** on each server in the SharePoint Server farm after uninstalling any previous versions.
 ## Validate the installation
 <a name="section6"> </a>